michac789/CS50-AI/README.md

 ## Overview

-This repository is based on the course **CS50's Introduction to Artificial Intelligence with Python**.
+This repository is based on the course [**CS50's Introduction to Artificial Intelligence with Python**](https://cs50.harvard.edu/ai/2020/).
 It contains my solution for the 12 different projects offered from this course and the lecture source codes as well.
-Overall, it is a really amazing open courseware, packed with concepts of various AI aspects with amazing lectures and intriguing projects.
-For more information about the course and to enroll for free, please refer to this [link to the official CS50 AI website](https://cs50.harvard.edu/ai/2020/).
+Overall, it is a really amazing free open courseware, packed with concepts of various AI aspects with amazing lectures and intriguing projects.

 ## [Project 0a: Degrees](degrees)